ModShardTeam/ModShardLauncher/docs/guides/api.en.md

     `ArgumentNullException` trown if the code file does not exist.

 ??? info "SetStringGMLInFile `legacy method`"

+    !!! warning
+        While usable, the use of this function is discouraged for correct modding.
+Indeed, it's slow, not flexible enough for real cases and most importantly it will break compability with other mods.
+Instead you should use methods from the [Patching](#patching) section.

     <h3>Summary</h3>
     Replaces the file's code with a string of GML.
     <h3>Example</h3>